kodack64/qcsim/README.md

 ### Backend
 - cpu : calculate with numpy function
 - cython : calculate with cythonized code
-- cythonomp : parallelized cython with OpenMP
+- cythonomp : calculate with cythonized code with OpenMP
-- gpu : Simulate with GPU through CuPy
+- gpu : calculate with GPU
 - ibmq : submit qasm to IBMQuantumExperience

 ### Requirements